Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.4 (8/2/2019):
+  - The game now detects if the apple is blocked by obstacles (walls, dead Snake) and inaccessible then avoids to put the apple in these places or changes its position;
+  - Many improvements of the game interface:
+    - The top banner and its elements resize automatically according to the size of the screen;
+    - All game infos (winners, level goal, level won/failed messages) are displayed at the bottom of the game interface as notifications;
+    - Display of the best score/time directly in the game interface in Levels mode;
+    - Display of the remaining time for the levels involving a counter;
+    - Buttons resize automatically if necessary;
+    - Improved text display (automatic line wrap, etc.);
+    - Display of the percentage of loading of the resources;
+    - The page now scrolls to the game interface when starting a game;
+    - Displaying a full-screen mode button while displaying the counter before the start of a game;
+    - Display of a button Exit full-screen when possible and necessary;
+    - The game prevents scrolling of the page with the arrows of the keyboard during a game;
+    - Others minors adjustments of the interface.
+  - Fixed a bug that reduced the performance and fluidity of the game during a game involving multiple players (human or AI) due to the display of text above the Snake;
+  - Improved processing of resource loading errors;
+  - Other bugfixes and adjustments.

 * Version 1.3.2.1 (7/25/2019):
   - Additions to use the game in offline mode and to be offered installation on compatible platforms;